Your Name: Release

-The film was released in Australian cinemas on limited release on November 24, 2016, by Madman Entertainment in both Japanese and English.
-Madman also released the film in New Zealand on December 1, 2016.
+On November 24, 2016, Your Name received a limited release in Australian cinemas in both Japanese and English Australian cinemas through Madman Entertainment.
+Madman Entertainment also released the film in New Zealand on December 1, 2016.
 The film was screened in France on December 28.
 The film, distributed by Anime Limited, was also released in the United Kingdom on November 18, 2016.
-The film, distributed by Funimation, was released in North American theaters on April 7, 2017.
+Distributed by Funimation, it was released in North American theaters on April 7, 2017.
 In Germany, the film was screened in over 150 cinemas in January 2018, being completely sold out on the first day.
 It ranked as one of the top ten movies of that weekend.
 Due to high demand, additional screening days were arranged.

+Your Name was re-released in North American theaters in August 2026 in recognition of the 10th anniversary since its original release.

 Home media

 Your Name was released in 4K UHD Blu-ray, Blu-ray, and DVD on July 26, 2017 in Japan by Toho Pictures.
 The release was offered in Regular, Special, and Collector's editions.
 Funimation announced on July 1 at Anime Expo 2017 that the film would be released on Blu-ray and DVD by the end of 2017, but did not specify a date.
 At Otakon 2017, Funimation announced they were releasing the film in both Standard and Limited Edition Blu-Ray and DVD Combo Packs on November 7.
 In the first week after release, the Blu-ray standard edition sold 202,370 units, the collector's edition sold 125,982 units and the special edition sold 94,079 units.
 The DVD Standard Edition placed first, selling 215,963.
 Your Name is the first anime to place three Blu-ray Disc releases in the top 10 of Oricon's overall Blu-ray Disc chart for 2 consecutive weeks.
 In 2017, the film generated in media revenue from physical home video, soundtrack and book sales in Japan.

-Overseas, the film has grossed over from DVD and Blu-ray sales in the United States as of April 2022.
+Overseas, the film grossed over from DVD and Blu-ray sales in the United States as of April 2022.
 In the United Kingdom, the film was 2017's second best-selling foreign language film on home video (below Operation Chromite) and again the second best-selling foreign language film (below My Neighbor Totoro) in 2018.

+Television broadcasts

-Domestic broadcast
+Domestic

-Your Name was broadcast on Japanese television for the first time on November 4, 2017, transmitted by the satellite television broadcaster Wowow.
+Your Name was broadcast on Japanese television for the first time on November 4, 2017, transmitted by Wowow.
 In addition, the channel aired a special program dedicated to Shinkai and his previous works.
-The film furthermore received a Japanese terrestrial television première on January 3, 2018 via TV Asahi, with its initial broadcast received a 17.4% audience rating.
+The film, furthermore, received a Japanese terrestrial television première on January 3, 2018 via TV Asahi; its initial broadcast received a 17.4% audience rating.